emqx/emqx-docs/en_US/advanced/lang.md

 # EMQX Extensions

-EMQX extensions are implemented by adding callbacks to various hookpoints.
+EMQX extensions are implemented by adding callbacks to various hook points.

 See [Hooks](hooks.md) for more information.

 ## Webhook

-Webhook implmenets some of the hook callbacks by translating the calls into HTTP requests and forward the requests to the configured HTTP endpoints.
+Webhook implements some of the hook callbacks by translating the calls into HTTP requests and forward the requests to the configured HTTP endpoints.

 See [Webhook](webhook)

 ## Multi-language support

 Since 4.1, EMQX provides **multi-language support**.
-It allows users to use Python, Java or other programming languages to handle EMQX's [hooks](./hooks.md), or parse your private protocol on TCP/UDP transport.
+It allows users to use Python, Java or other programming languages to handle EMQX [hooks](./hooks.md), or parse your private protocol on TCP/UDP transport.
 In this way, you can customize EMQX with other programming languages.

 ::: tip Tip